Pavan-Kolhe/BackendOne/Readme.md

 ## License

-This project is licensed under [ChaiAurCode](https://www.youtube.com/@chaiaurcode) and Project Assignment of controllers is done Pavan Kolhe (myself).
+This project is licensed under [ChaiAurCode](https://www.youtube.com/@chaiaurcode) and Project Assignment of controllers is done by Pavan Kolhe (myself).